Managing AI hallucinations in your homelab

 6. Test-driven prompts.
 I build a small test harness for prompts.
 Each prompt gets a suite of test cases with expected outputs or failure modes.
 I run these during CI on pull requests that change prompts or model configs.

 7. Observability.
-I record a hallucination metric: percentage of outputs that fail validation or later require manual correction.
+I record a hallucination metric: percentage of outputs that fail validation or later need manual correction.
 I track this over time to spot regressions.
 The metric feeds a simple dashboard and a small alert if the rate crosses a threshold.

 Takeaways